-When visiting the shops, you may find our letter for supermarkets and retail staff helpful.
+When visiting the shops and when safe for do so in accordance with local guidelines, you may find our letter for supermarkets and retail staff helpful.
 The letter explains more about Huntington's and its effects to those who may not understand the disease.

 People in England, over the age of 11 years, are required by law to wear a face mask or covering in various enclosed settings.
 In Wales face masks and coverings are compulsory in all indoor settings.
 Find out more about wearing a face mask or face covering, where you can obtain them and what to do if you find wearing a face mask / covering difficult here.

 If you or a loved one live in a care home, take a look at our blog article to find out what new guidance and rules to expect when visiting or receiving visitors.

 The government has advised that visits to care homes can take place with arrangements such as substantial screens, visiting pods, and window visits.
 Regular testing may be offered to up to two family members or friends per resident, which will help support indoor visits with relevant PPE and infection control measures also in place.

 It is important you try to stay as physically active as you can during this time.
 Dr Una Jones, Cardiff University recently gave a webinar on exercises you can do from home: